loov/goda/README.md

 goda list github.com/loov/goda/... github.com/loov/qloc
 ```

 By default it will select all the specific packages.
-You can select the package dependencies with `:deps` and both of them with `:all`:
+You can select the package dependencies with `:imports` and both of them with `:all`:

 ```
-goda list github.com/loov/goda/...:deps:all
+goda list github.com/loov/goda/...:imports:all
 goda list github.com/loov/goda/...:all
 ```